 Dates & Deadlines

-Startups can apply until June 30th.
+Startups can apply until July 27th (extended).
 The first selection process will be completed by the beginning of August.
 The corporate startup matchmaking will be carried out throughout September.
 After the European Utility Week from 6th to 8th November corporates and startups start implementing their pilots.